Estimated reading time: 11 minutes

 Prevention of High Altitude Sickness

 Fortunately, most people can prevent the onset of AMS with conscientious planning.
 They ensure good physical health before exposure to high altitudes (such as assurance of no severe health conditions and reasonable fitness levels).
 Doctors can prescribe Diamox to be taken before climbing.
-Trekkers can also plan their route accordingly to allow for gradual ascent and days of rest (usually done in 600 metres intervals).
+Trekkers can also plan their route accordingly to allow for gradual ascent and rest days (usually done in 600 metres intervals).

 Keeping hydrated, carrying oxygen when ascending above 3000 metres, eating regular, high-carbohydrate meals, and avoiding unnecessary exertion (and allowing for plenty of rest) will also help prevent AMS.